spuithori/svelte-ionic-app/README.md

+*BIG NEWS*
+Ionic 6 integration currently being build - checkout branch ionic6

+This version also integrates using vite - bringing vite power to you!

 # Ionic Svelte UI demo
 A showcase app for all Ionic UI elements - up to Ionic 5!!!
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.